-Centers may also choose to enter candidates for the Speaking and Listening Test.
+Centres may also choose to enter candidates for the Speaking and Listening Test.
 Marks for this optional component do not contribute to the overall grade candidates receive for the written components.
-Instead, where candidates perform to an appropriate standard, certificates record achievement of grades 1 (high) to 5 (low).
+Instead, where candidates perform to an appropriate standard, certificates record achievement of grades pass, merit or distinction.